 Quick Summary

-• The border fence (La Verja) will be removed at the land frontier between La Linea and Gibraltar
+- The border fence (La Verja) will be removed at the land frontier between La Línea and Gibraltar

-• Physical checks at the land crossing end.
+- Physical checks at the land crossing end.
 Spanish Policía Nacional will carry out Schengen checks at Gibraltar's airport and seaport instead

-• Gibraltar stays outside Schengen but Schengen border rules apply at its external entry points
+- Gibraltar stays outside Schengen but Schengen border rules apply at its external entry points

-• Frontier workers crossing daily will see the biggest practical change
+- Around 15,000 frontier workers crossing daily will see the biggest practical change

-• Full ratification by UK, Gibraltar and EU parliaments comes later.
-July 15 is provisional application only
+- Full ratification by UK, Gibraltar and EU parliaments comes later.
+15 July is provisional application only

 Why July 15 and Not April 10?

 This is when provisional application of the treaty begins.
 Schengen-style border controls kick in at Gibraltar's airport and seaport.
-The land frontier between La Linea and Gibraltar changes fundamentally from this date.
+The land frontier between La Línea and Gibraltar changes fundamentally from this date.

 What Physically Changes at the Border?